 Description of any PhD students to be recruited

-Text
+Please describe the profile and role of any PhD students involved in the project.

 3. OTHER FUNDING, PARTICIPATION OR CONTRIBUTIONS

-Please describe other funding, participation or contributions to the project (e.g., additional unfunded time in fte of funded researchers and participation of additional project members in fte, including an indication of the monetary value of this matching).
+Please describe other funding, participation or contributions to the project (e.g., additional unfunded time in fte [full-time equivalents] of funded researchers and participation of additional project members in fte, including an indication of the monetary value of such in-kind matching).

 4. ABSTRACT

+Please describe the background, motivation, purpose, approach, and relevance of the project for a broad audience.

 (maximum 250 words)

 5. RESEARCH QUESTIONS

+Please provide a description of the research questions studied in this project for a broad audience.
+A more detailed description of the proposed research specifically aimed at an academic audience can be include in Annex I (see below).

 (maximum 750 words)

 6. DESCRIPTION OF RESOURCES REQUIRED

+Please describe the resources needed for this project.
 For instance, describe the availability of data and other possible information that is relevant to the feasibility of the project.

 (maximum 250 words)